Carolyn’s Background and Education

 During graduate school in the College of Fine Arts, I authored and co-authored articles for professional publications like the book, Collecting the West: The C. R. Smith Collection of Western American Art (The University of Texas Press, 1988); Gilcrease: Magazine of American History and Art; and The Magazine Antiques.
 You can read a description of my Gilcrease experience as a post, “Why Art and Looking Matter.”

-The same year I obtained my Master’s Degree, I participated in and completed the intensive grant training course offered by The Grantsmanship Training Center in Los Angeles, California.
+The same year I obtained my Master’s Degree, I completed the intensive grant training course offered by The Grantsmanship Training Center in Los Angeles, California.
 Hence, my development career was founded on grant research and writing.
 If you follow me on social media, I share information about the Center’s work occasionally, and I recommend it highly.
-I have since that time regularly taken continuing education coursework, and I have shared my knowledge as a guest speaker at a wide range of local and national conferences (see the Media Room on this website).
+I have since that time regularly taken continuing education coursework, and I have shared my knowledge as a guest speaker at a number of local and national conferences (see Media Room on this website).
 To read about my journey to becoming a grant professional specifically, follow this link to, “Becoming a Grant Writer.”

-After my first three years as an undergraduate student a UT Austin, I assumed my own college and living expenses.
+After my first three years as an undergraduate at UT Austin, I assumed my own college and living expenses.
 No silver spoon for me!
 And after securing my B.A.
 With Honors, I continued working for a few years and took additional college courses on the side.
-I then applied to, and was accepted into graduate school.
-I recall feeling that at age 26 I was so “old.”
+I then applied and was accepted to graduate school.
+I recall feeling that at age 26, I was so “old.”
 I feared I would be an odd duck in graduate school, but was surprised to discover many of my student colleagues were older than I was, a few almost twice my age.